TobiasFox/RoadiesAdventure/README.md

 # DropBeatsNotBombs
-This is the first gamejam for the games master studies.
-Drop Beats Not Bombs by Tobias, Les-Lee, Moritz and Julius
+This is a project for the first gamejam for the games master studies of the HAW.
+The Topic is "Drop Beats Not Bombs" and will be implemented by Tobias, Les-Lee, Moritz and Julius